Flatiron Books | 2017

 There are some interesting questions and points raised about parenting, trauma and its effects, but on the whole, I found this books to be an uncomfortable experience in projection and borderline exploitation that never truly makes the connections it was so desperately seeking out.
 It feels as though the author used a child’s murder in order to get her family to acknowledge what really happened to her.

-I am, however, a dissenting voice when it comes to reviews of this book, so if you’re intrigued by this one, I wouldn’t tell you not to read it.
+I am, however, a dissenting voice when it comes to reviews of this book, so if you’re intrigued by this one, I won’t tell you not to read it.

 Before Alexandria Marzano-Lesnevich begins a summer job at a law firm in Louisiana, working to help defend men accused of murder, she thinks her position is clear.
 The child of two lawyers, she is staunchly anti-death penalty.
 But the moment convicted murderer Ricky Langley’s face flashes on the screen as she reviews old tapes―the moment she hears him speak of his crimes―she is overcome with the feeling of wanting him to die.
 Shocked by her reaction, she digs deeper and deeper into the case.
 Despite their vastly different circumstances, something in his story is unsettlingly, uncannily familiar.